validatedpatterns/agof/README.md

 Note that INVENTORY defaults to '~/inventory_agof' if you do not specify one.

 Your inventory *must* define an `aap_controllers` group (which will be configured as the AAP node) and an `automation_hub` group which will be configured as the automation hub, if you want one.
 You must also specify `username` if you want it to be something besides the default 'ec2-user' (which it does not create or otherwise manage).
+Similarly, you should set `controller_hostname` (including the 'https://' schema) because that will default to something AWS-specific otherwise.
 As with all Ansible inventory files, you can set other variables here and the plays will use them.
 (Other variables of interest might be `aap_version`, for example.)

 Example `~/agof_inventory` (for just AAP, which is the default):